 Frequently Asked Questions - Graduate Admissions

 When will I receive my decision?
-We usually have decisions for doctoral applicants by the beginning of February.
+We usually have decisions for doctoral applicants by mid to late February.
 We usually have decisions for master applicants by mid-March.

 Is financial aid available?
 The MS&E Department has fellowship and assistantship funding available for doctoral students only.
 Master students must find their own funding.
 Loans are available for US citizens and permanent residents.